NIFB14005U EU Law - Environment, Agriculture & Food

 Submission of a written assignment.

 - All aids allowed

 If the student has not handed in the written assignment, then it must be handed in two weeks prior to the re-exam.

 Criteria for exam assesment

 To obtain the grade 12 a student must fulfil the learning objectives displaying a high level of command of all aspects, with no or only a few minor weaknesses.
 This includes the ability to identify and analyse a relevant EU law topic applying relevant sources of EU law, to demonstrate a good understanding of the basic elements of EU law, including key concepts and principles, core EU institutions and their roles in EU law as well as the relationship between EU law and national law.

 The oral examination takes the starting point in the submitted written assignment without further preparation.
-The examination will also include the course curriculum with the purpose for the student to demonstrate the above mentioned competences.
+The examination will also include the course curriculum with the purpose for the student to demonstrate the above mentioned competencies.